Setting up a Labuan FinTech business in 2023

-Since 2003, Healy Consultants Group PLC has been providing our multi-national Clients with Labuan business set up services in a variety of sectors.
+Since 2003, Healy Consultants Group has been providing our multi-national Clients with Labuan business set up services in a variety of sectors.
 Recently, this included financial technology (FinTech) businesses to capitalise on Labuan’s emergence as an Asian FinTech hub.

 Why set up a Labuan FinTech business?

 - A Labuan FinTech business is ideally placed to serve Asia’s innovative financial services market, which includes i) payments and currencies (crypto-currencies, currency exchanges, mobile money and payment apps) ii) software (new processes which improve back and middle office processes) iii) platforms (crowdfunding, fund raising, secondary trading; and iv) data/analytics (technology which gathers and analyses data to produce information to improve businesses);

 - Having approved eight FinTech businesses in 2018, Labuan International Business and Financial Centre (IBFC) approved more than 30 in 2019;

 - As a territory of Malaysia, Labuan has a developed FinTech legal and regulatory infrastructure.
 Furthermore, Labuan FinTechs can access a number of key initiatives including i) the Security Commission of Malaysia’s Alliance of FinTech Community ii) Bank Negara Malaysia’s Financial Technology Enabler Group iii) the Fintech Association of Malaysia and iv) a Digital Free Trade Zone;

 - Labuan’s tax regime appeals to digital businesses, which enjoy a minimum 3% tax on net profits per year.
 There is no withholding tax on payments to non-residents, and fees paid to non-citizen directors are tax-exempt;